Geographic Information Science

 College: Arts and Sciences

-The Department of Geography at Ohio State has been at the forefront of geographic information science developments over the past 40 years.
+Ohio State is designated as a Center for Academic Excellence in Geospatial Sciences by the National Geospatial-Intelligence Agency and is among the nation's premier institutions in the development of geospatial technologies.
 The department is ranked as one of the top five geography departments in the United States and is recognized globally as a leader in teaching and research in cartographic, spatial analytic and geographic information science.

 Upon admission to the university, students can enroll directly in the geographic information science program.

-Contacts among state and local government agencies (e.g. Ohio EPA) and local businesses (e.g. Nationwide Insurance) are especially valuable for students seeking internship positions.
+Contacts among state and local government agencies (e.g., Ohio Department of Transportation) and local businesses are especially valuable for students seeking part-time work or internships.
 Current geography students with a specialization in geographic information science have obtained valuable experience through such internships, many of which are paid positions.

 The department's faculty in the area of geographic information and related sciences are easily accessible to students for course-related issues, career advice and research opportunities.